Kiwifruit: Etymology

-In 1959, Turners & Growers, a major New Zealand exporter, began calling it "kiwifruit" after being advised by a United States client, Norman Sondag, that products with the name gooseberry may have been having difficulty passing through quarantine.
+In 1959, Turners & Growers, a major New Zealand exporter, began using the name "kiwifruit" after being advised by a United States client, Norman Sondag, that products with the name Chinese gooseberry may have been having difficulty passing through quarantine.
 Sondag believed that quarantine officials were more suspicious of European gooseberries and other berry shipments, due to fears that berries that were grown closer to the ground could come into contact with soil contaminated with anthrax-causing Bacillus anthracis, something that was not an issue with kiwifruit.
-The name kiwifruit was coined by Jack Turner of Turners & Growers, referencing kiwi, an informal name used to describe New Zealanders, which Turner felt that United States servicemen stationed in the Pacific during World War II would have fond associations with.
+The name kiwifruit was coined by Jack Turner of Turners & Growers, referencing kiwi, an informal name used to describe New Zealanders, which Turner felt that American servicemen stationed in the Pacific during World War II would prefer.
 The name was first registered by Turners & Growers on 15 June 1959, and by 1970, all exports from New Zealand used the name kiwifruit.

+Kiwifruit eventually became a common name for all commercially grown kiwifruit from the genus Actinidia.
+In the United States and Canada, the shortened name kiwi is commonly used when referring to the fruit.

 Numerous myths are associated with the naming of kiwifruit, including that it is a reference to New Zealand's furry, brown, national bird - the kiwi, or that the name Chinese gooseberry was replaced in response to anti-Chinese sentiment in the United States.
 In New Zealand and Australia, the word kiwi alone either refers to the bird or is used as a nickname for New Zealanders.
-Kiwifruit has since become a common name for all commercially grown kiwifruit from the genus Actinidia.
-In the United States and Canada, the shortened name kiwi is commonly used when referring to the fruit.

 History

 Kiwifruit is native to central and eastern China.
 The first identifiable description of a plant as Actinidia chinensis is from a Tang dynasty poem by Cen Shen, which describes a mihoutao plant growing above a well in modern-day Shaanxi.
 The first recorded description of the kiwifruit dates to 12th century China during the Song dynasty.
-As it was usually collected from the wild and consumed for medicinal purposes, the plant was rarely cultivated or bred.
-Cultivation of kiwifruit spread from China in the early 20th century to New Zealand, where the first commercial plantings occurred.
-After the Hayward variety was developed, the fruit became popular with British and American servicemen stationed in New Zealand during World War II.
-Kiwifruits were exported to Great Britain and Australia from 1953, and then to California from 1959.
+As it was usually collected from the wild and consumed for presumed purposes in folk medicine, the plant was rarely cultivated or bred.